IAIA24 Sessions

 Conference Topic: G2.
 Agriculture, forestry, and fisheries

-This session examines the existence of inter-sectoral linkages among key sectors like Climate, Energy and Agriculture/Forestry which could be stimulated and enhanced to achieve multiple beneficial social, environmental, economic and cultural goods and services for human kind.
+This session examines the existence of inter-sectoral linkages among key sectors like Climate, Energy and Agriculture/Forestry/Fisheries which could be stimulated and enhanced to achieve multiple beneficial social, environmental, economic and cultural goods and services for human kind.

 Acceptance Status: approve